silverstripe/silverstripe-omnipay/README.md

 ## Renaming gateways and translation

 You can change the front-end visible name of a gateway using the translation system.
-The gateway name must match what you entered in the `allowed_gateways` yaml config.
+The gateway name must match what you entered in the `allowed_gateways` YAML config.

 For example, inside mysite/lang/en.yml: